ZenMastersTeam/Zen-UV/mkdocs/trimsheet_operators.md

 The classic way to use Hotspot technology, which includes unwrap and several preprocessing steps to obtain fast results.
 This operator can work with existing islands or create them based on the selected polygons.

+!!!
+Note
-The Quick Hotspot operator is available only in the 3D View context, since the UV Editor lacks sharp edge information, making it impossible to generate predictable islands.
+    The Quick Hotspot operator is available **only in the 3D View context**, since the UV Editor lacks sharp edge information, making it impossible to generate predictable islands.

 ![Quick Hotspot operator properties](img/screen/unwrap/quick_hotspot_op_prop.png)